School holiday activities Sydney style are easy to plan when you have our list.

 The site of the 2000 Sydney Olympic Games is now a monument to sporting legends and a peaceful parkland.
-Visit Cathy Freeman Park to see the Olympic Cauldron that was used throughout the games and has been transformed into a water feature that kids love to play under in summer, located next to a shady playground and vast grassy field.
+Visit Cathy Freeman Park to see the Olympic Cauldron that was used throughout the games.
+It has now been transformed into a water feature that kids love to play under.
+It is located next to a shady playground and vast grassy field.
 Click here

 Green Square Library

 The underground Green Square Library opened in late 2018.
 It features a water play area in the outside plaza, public artworks, dedicated kids’ zone with books and DVDs, vintage game stations for rent, a piano for hire, a sunken garden, kid-friendly cafe and take-home makerspace kits for kids aged 5+.
 The library also runs school holiday workshops and story time sessions.
 Click here

 Snorkelling at Clovelly Beach

 Clovelly Beach is a small and tranquil beach located at the end of a narrow bay.
 The beach is popular with families and snorkellers.
 Concrete platforms and promenades have been constructed on both sides of the bay which are popular sunbaking spots.
 There are access steps into the water, making Clovelly Beach more like a large ocean pool than a beach.
 Click here

 The park is full of art and hidden treasures, the sunken Sandringham gardens are a great place to spend a shady afternoon with the kids splashing about in the cool water of the central fountain feature.
 Explore the whole park before heading back into the bustle of the city.
 Click here